 groupByExpr (0 or 1) Whether to return a flat list of results or group them by query.
 Default: 0.

-leavesOnly (0 or 1) Whether to only return leaves or both branches and leaves.
-Default: 0 jsonp (optional) Wraps the response in a JSONP callback.
+leaves Only (0 or 1) Whether to only return leaves or both branches and leaves.
+Default: 0

+'''

 /metrics/index.json

+'''

 Walks the metrics tree and returns every metric found as a sorted JSON array.